- Visiting Chesapeake?

 |To report a possible violation, you can contact 757-382-CITY (2489) or Request a City Service online.|

 A permit is required to install or replace a fence (no permit required to replace 8 feet of fencing or less).
-If erecting a fence that is not for a pool barrier requirement, please complete a zoning application.
-If erecting a fence to meet a pool barrier requirement, please complete a building application.
+If erecting a fence that is not for a pool barrier requirement, please select this link to apply via our eBuild system for a Zoning/Fence permit.
+If erecting a fence to meet a pool barrier requirement, this would be a Building Fence, which may also be applied for via our eBuild system.

 The “good side” of a fence must face outward on corner and through lots, and when protecting a pool.
 In all other instances there is no requirement to face the “good side” out, although it is recommended.